-Thomas Lubanga and Joseph Kony are accused of leading jungle militias that turned African children into killers, but while Lubanga awaits verdicts in a Hague jail Kony remains one of the world's most-wanted fugitives.
+Thomas Lubanga and Joseph Kony are accused of leading jungle militias that turned African children into killers.
+While Lubanga awaits verdicts in a Hague jail, Kony remains one of the world's most-wanted fugitives.

-Lubanga's moment of judgment comes Wednesday when a panel of three judges at the world's first permanent war crimes tribunal lay down a crucial legal landmark by delivering their verdicts.
+Lubanga's moment of judgment comes Wednesday when a panel of three judges at the world's first permanent war crimes tribunal lays down a crucial legal landmark by delivering their verdict.

-The case is the first at an international tribunal to focus exclusively on the use of child soldiers, meaning it will set legal precedents that could be used if the likes of Kony _ who last week found internet stardom in a video about the atrocities carried out by his Lord's Resistance Army _ are captured and brought to justice.
+The case is the first at an international tribunal to focus exclusively on the use of child soldiers, meaning it will set legal precedents that could be used if the likes of Kony _ who last week found Internet notoriety in a video about the atrocities carried out by his Lord's Resistance Army _ are captured and brought to justice.

 The goal of the video and online buzz is to have Kony captured by the end of the year.

 Lubanga has pleaded innocent to charges of using child soldiers to fight in eastern Congo in 2002-2003, while Kony is accused by activists of using children to murder and mutilate his enemies on a far larger scale across four African nations.